 At the end of the tuning, you want your strings to play a bright, lush C chord:

-This is the basic tuning for the open C tuning on guitar.
+This is the basic process to set up open C tuning on your guitar.
 There are some slight variations, but this is the most standard approach.
 Now that you have the open C tuning on your guitar, you might be wondering what good it is.

 Open C Tuning Exercise

-One of the opportunities open C tuning affords us is the ability to strum all strings at the same time while only fretting one string.
-Try experimenting with different strumming patterns and major scale orders on the guitar.
+One of the opportunities open C tuning affords us is the ability to strum all strings at the same time while only fretting one string – and it always sounds great!
+Try experimenting with different strumming patterns and major scale orders once you master the basic exercise.

 Open C Tuning Chords [Stacked and Staggered Shapes]